smouksassi/ggplotwithyourdata/README.md

 ggplotwithyourdata
 ========
 R Shiny app as a handy inteface to ggplot2.
 It enables you to quickly explore your data to detect trends on the fly.
-You can do scatter plots, dotplots and boxplots.
+You can do scatter plots, dotplots, boxplots, histograms and densities.

 ### CSV Data Input
 * [read.csv("youruploadeddata.csv",na.strings = c("NA","."))]